acqajar/git/git.md

 ## <a id="chapter-3"></a>
 ### Step 3: Lets Git started :)

+So, you've got all of this done, where do you go from here?
+Well, that largely depends on what you are trying to do.
+In what follows, I will detail a few use cases and then, lastly, summarize the different git commands in a table at the end as well as a "cheat sheet".

+1.

 | Option | Description |
 | ------ | -------- |